-This course will introduce students to the basic techniques of sourcing news stairs and features.
+This course will introduce students to the basic techniques of sourcing news stories and features.
 They will also be trained in the art and science of writing and presenting print media content.

 B. Pedagogy of the Course Work:

 80 % Lectures (including expert lectures).

 20 % assignments, discussion and seminars.

 There shall be 9 questions in all.
 The first question shall be short answer type containing 10 short questions spread over the whole syllabus and each to be answered in about 50 to 75 words.
 The candidate is required to attempt any 7 short answer type questions i.e. of 2 marks each.
 It shall carry 14 marks and is a compulsory question.
 Rest of the paper shall contain 4 Units.
-Each Unit shall have two questions and the candidates shall be given internal choice i.e. the candidates shall attempt one question from each Unit -4 in all.
+Each Unit shall have two questions and the candidates shall be given internal choice i.e. the candidates shall attempt one question from each Unit - 4 in all.
 Each question will carry 14 marks.

-Unit-I: Definition, nature and types of news and features
+Unit-I: Definition and nature of news and features; types of news and features

-Unit-II: Sources of News, Idea generation in features, Story Structure
+Unit-II: Sources of News; Idea generation for features; types of Story Structures (Inverted pyramid Hourglass, Nutgraph, Five box, Narative)

-Unit-III: Role and responsibility of a sub-editor; basic copy editing; importance and writing of headlines.
+Unit-III: Role and responsibility of a sub-editor; basic of copy editing; importance and writing of headlines.